What to do when your period slows your milk supply

-Some women worry that having their period while breast feeding will somehow make their breast milk unhealthy for their baby to drink.
-Nothing could be further from the truth.
-Your breast milk is still perfectly healthy for your child and there is no reason why you can’t continue breast feeding during your period, although your breasts may feel a little tender.
+Some women worry that having their period while breastfeeding will somehow make their breast milk unhealthy for their baby to drink.
+This couldn’t be further from the truth.
+Your breast milk is still perfectly healthy for your child and there is no reason why you can’t continue breastfeeding during your period, although your breasts may feel a little tender.

 However, your period may have some minor effects on your breast milk.
-In some cases, your breast milk may taste a little different to your infant during your period so they may become fussy or not eat as much as normal.
-In other cases the supply of your breast milk may diminish slightly due to hormonal changes in your body.
-As long as your baby is continuing to eat enough and gain weight then there is nothing to worry about.
-However, if you are worried that your infant is not getting enough to eat either because they refuse to feed due to the taste of your milk or because you have less milk then you consult a medical professional.
+In some cases, your breast milk may taste a little different to your infant during your period so they may become fussy or not drink as much as normal.
+In other cases, the supply of your breast milk may diminish slightly due to hormonal changes in your body.
+As long as your baby is continuing to eat enough and gain weight there is nothing to worry about.
+However, if you are worried that your infant is not getting enough to eat either because they refuse to feed due to the taste of your milk or because you have less milk, then consult a medical professional.